Statistical significance in choice modelling: computation, usage and reporting: Hypothesis tests

 An additional point worth raising relates to the whether any corrections are needed to $p$-values as the estimation results of choice models imply the testing of multiple hypotheses at the same time (given that multiple parameters are estimated).
 In statistics, there is the notion that the probability of observing a rare event increases when conducting multiple tests, meaning that there would be increased risk of a type I error.
 Correction approaches have been put forward for this, including the Bonferroni correction \citep{bonferroni1936teoria} and various false discovery rate (FDR) correction approaches \citep[see e.g.][]{10.1111/j.2517-6161.1995.tb02031.x}, with the view to increasing $p$-values in the case of multiple tests.
 Clearly, estimation results from a choice model relate to testing multiple hypotheses on a dataset, most obviously in terms of significance tests for each individual parameter, and if for example 20 parameters all obtain a $p$-value of 0.05, then one could expect that for one of these, the $H_0$ of no effect is rejected incorrectly.
 What specific correction, if any, should be applied is however unclear given that choice models rely on joint estimation of all effects.
 Any correction of the $p$-values would also increase the risk of type II errors and encourage analysts to incorrectly remove parameters from their models, putting them at risk of inferior model performance and endogeneity bias.
 Analysts should at the very least however stay clear of statements that all parameters are different from zero, given the above point.
+For this reason, joint hypothesis tests, such as likelihood ratio tests, are generally better suited for assessing the relevance of groups of parameters in choice models than multiple individual $t$-tests, as they typically exhibit greater power for joint hypotheses and do not rely on ad-hoc multiple-testing corrections.